vaibhav0103/personal-portfolio/README.md

 1. Firstly, clone the repository using the git shell <br>
 <code>$ git clone https://github.com/vaibhav0103/personal-portfolio.git</code> <br>
-2. Goto the base directory of the project <br>
+2. Go to the base directory of the project <br>
 <code>cd portfolio </code> <br>
 3. Create a virtual environment and activate it. <br>
 <code>$ virtualenv venv</code> <br>